🚨 24/7 EMERGENCY SERVICE • Leaking Roof? Storm Damage? We Respond in Under 2 Hours • CALL NOW: (925) 722-4916

 • Storm damage creating immediate hazard (missing shingles, exposed decking)

-Required Process: Make repairs immediately, notify HOA within 24 hours with photos documenting emergency, submit formal approval application within 7 days, use materials matching existing roof or HOA-approved alternatives.
+Our Emergency Process: We perform immediate repairs, photograph damage documentation, notify HOA within 24 hours, and submit formal approval application within 7 days using materials matching existing roof or HOA-approved alternatives.

 3. Solar-Ready Roofing and Energy Efficiency